Public dialogue on scanning and surgical innovations in pregnancy

 - December 2020: Webinar for researchers and clinicians working on iFIND and GIFT-Surg projects.
 To provide an overview of the dialogue process and to meet the core team

-- March 2021: Language-sensitivity training delivered by Antenatal Results & Choices charity.
-The aim of this session is to develop researchers’ confidence and competence on communicating around sensitive issues in antenatal care/pregnancy.
+- March 2021: Language-sensitivity training delivered by Antenatal Results & Choices (ARC) charity.
+The aim of this session was to develop researchers’ confidence and competence on communicating around sensitive issues in antenatal care/pregnancy.

-We have a Stakeholder Advisory Group which acts as a sounding board for the project, providing a range of views on the process and materials used with the public.
-It ensures balance and ownership of the dialogue.
+The project had a Stakeholder Advisory Group (StAG) which acted as a sounding board for the project, providing a range of views on the process and materials used with the public.
+It ensured balance and ownership of the dialogue.

-There are clinicians and researchers from both iFIND and GIFT-Surg projects on the Group, as well as external specialists such as an ethicist and an NHS representative.
+There were clinicians and researchers from both iFIND and GIFT-Surg projects on the StAG, as well as external specialists such as an ethicist, charity leads and an NHS representative.

 - Accessible stimulus material on research

-- The discussions at the workshops will be recorded, analysed and collated into a report that will be reviewed and shared with clinicians, charities, researchers and industry professionals.
+- Discussions at the workshops were recorded, analysed and collated to create a report that has been reviewed and shared with clinicians, charities, researchers and industry professionals.

-- Use insights to make recommendations to consider what changes could usefully be made to scanning and surgery during pregnancy in future research & clinical practice
+- Used insights to make recommendations to consider what changes could usefully be made to scanning and surgery during pregnancy in future research & clinical practice

-- Improve public understanding and trust in research
+- Improved public understanding and trust in research

 - Adoption of recommendations